ErtanErol/ErtanErol/README.md

-Hello, I'm Ertan Erol, I want to be become a software engineer.
-I"m working hard for this goals.
+Hi, I'm Ertan Erol and I want to be become a software engineer.
+I"m working hard for this goal.
 My passion for software is to imagine ideas.

 I like to explore new technologies and learning.